BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ## Specter Desktop

-[Specter Desktop](https://specter.solutions/) is fairly new to the scene but has already made a big impact.
+[Specter Desktop](https://specter.solutions/) is fairly new to the scene but has already made a huge impact.
 It strikes a good balance of feature set, node connection and intuitive UX which has made it a very popular option in a very short space of time.
 Specter is compatible with every popular hardware wallet option and also offers automatic pairing with Bitcoin Core, resulting in the process of connecting your cold stroage device to your own node very simple.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Spceter_Desktop_Multisig_Devices-1024x588.jpg" class=responsive width="630" height="400" maxheight="450">

 ### Noteable Features
-* Connect to own node (default)
+* Connect to own node (mandatory)
 * PSBT and multi-sig
 * Coin control
 * Runs over Tor